|Country Information & Lifestyle|

 Jewels in the Caribbean

-The Turks and Caicos consist of 40 different islands and The The Turks and Caicos consist of 40 different islands and cays, only 8 of which are inhabited.
+The The Turks and Caicos consist of 40 different islands and cays, only 8 of which are inhabited.
 The islands of the Turks and Caicos are almost as diverse as its people.

 From the main tourist centre of Providenciales, to the quiet and tranquil islands of North and Middle Caicos to the historic Capital Island of Grand Turk; each one offers a different experience and a unique character, but all offer year round great climate, beaches and underwater activities.